GGalina/mini-twitter/README.md

+# Mini Twitter

+Mini Twitter is a mini social media service that allows users to read people's thoughts and follow interesting pages.
+The application has two main routes, the homepage, and the tweets page.
+If a user tries to access a route that doesn't exist, they will be redirected to the homepage.

-# Getting Started with Create React App
+## Getting Started

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

 In the project directory, you can run:

 ### `npm start`

-Runs the app in the development mode.\
+Runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.

 ### `npm test`